AnyLog-co/documentation/training/Session II (Deployment).md

 * With a Master Node deployment, the network ID is the Master's IP and Port.
 * By default, a node is using its default IP (the IP that identifies the node on the network used) and the Port is 2048.

+**Note:**
-**Note:** If the IP is not known, when the Master node is initiated, the command **get connections** on the node CLI returns the IPs and ports used - the Network ID is the IP and port assigned to TCP-External.
+If the default IP is not known, when the Master node is initiated, the command **get connections** on the node CLI returns the IPs and ports used - the Network ID is the IP and port assigned to TCP-External.

 ## Deploy the Network Nodes

-Other than the 4 exceptions listed below, the AnyLog nodes will be using the default configuration:
+Other than the 5 exceptions listed below, the AnyLog nodes will be using the default configuration:
  1. The AnyLog license key is unique per company.
  2. Your company name (the user company name).
  3. Add the network ID (the IP and port of the Master) to the Operators and the Query Nodes.
- 3. Enable monitoring (in the default configuration, monitoring is disabled).
+ 4. Enable monitoring (in the default configuration, monitoring is disabled).
+ 5. On the Query node and each of the Operator nodes: IP and Port of the Master (the network ID).

  In this training process, these configuration parameters are modified in the config file of each node using the questionnaire
  (note that in a customer deployment, these configurations can be pre-packaged).